How Do You Maintain Forklift Lithium Batteries for Longevity?

 How to Clean Lithium Battery Components Safely?

+Cleaning the lithium forklift battery components correctly ensures proper functionality and prevents corrosion.
 Use non-conductive nylon brushes and IP67-rated vacuum cleaners for terminal cleaning.
-Apply electronic-grade isopropyl alcohol (70-90% concentration) for terminal corrosion removal.
-Never use water jets or compressed air, which force contaminants into cell housings.
-Implement monthly cleaning protocols with dielectric grease application on connectors.
+To remove terminal corrosion, apply electronic-grade isopropyl alcohol (70%-90%)—never use water jets or compressed air, as these can force contaminants into the battery cells.

 What Diagnostics Tools Monitor Battery Health?